codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you hear about the guy who invented Lifesavers?
-They say he made a mint.
+What do you call a pile of cats?
+A Meowtain.

 ## Daily Trivia

-What is the code name for the mobile operating system Android 7.0?
+How many cores does the Intel i7-6950X have?
- 1. Ice Cream Sandwich
+ 1. 12
- 2. Jelly Bean
+ 2. 10
- 3. Marshmallow
+ 3. 8
- 4. Nougat
+ 4. 4

 <details>
   <summary>Answer</summary>
-  Nougat
+  10
 </details>